eugeneross/cakephp-hipteam/README.md

 [The process for building our product](http://backstage.pickcrew.com/building-in-public/) is public.

-So we thought, why not share what each member of our team is currently working on and when in public?
-It gives a glimpse of how things get done in our company.
-Some of us early risers and some of us prefer working late into the night.
-You can have a look [here](https://pickcrew.com/team).
+So we thought, why not share what we’re currently working on in public?
+We think it gives a glimpse of when and how things get done.
+Some of us are early risers while some of us prefer working late into the night.
+Take a peek at our live Team page [here](https://pickcrew.com/team).

 ### 1. Before starting anything